 This year, more than ever, the Indian American community in Michigan is actively engaged in the electoral process.
 In addition to local elections, our community members are leading campaign efforts for US Congressional seats, Senate race and notably the Presidential race for the White House.
 It is evident that we as a community need to unite and engage in the political process regardless of party affiliation.

-Venkatesh Babu Vadlamudi, a long time Michigan resident and President of ChIPS (Chanakya Institute of Political Science) has recorded the video below with his thoughts and perspectives.
+Venkatesh Babu Vadlamudi, a long time Michigan resident and President of ChIPS (Chanakya Institute of Political Science) has recorded the video with his thoughts and perspectives.

 Election 2020 scheduled for November 3rd, 2020 is more intense than any other in history.
 COVID-19 pandemic has pushed many States including Michigan to encourage absentee ballots.
 Indian Americans are expected to influence several electoral races in Michigan and elsewhere.